Josh Smith Player Props: Rangers vs. Orioles

 Josh Smith At The Plate

-- Smith is hitting .229 with three doubles, three home runs and 12 walks.
+- Smith is batting .218 with three doubles, three home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.